hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

-# Building a Jakarta EE 9 Web application with Servlet Containers
+# Building Jakarta EE 9 Web application with Servlet Container

 In Jakarta EE world, a lot of Java developers have built Java Web applications, but instead of using a full-fledged Application Servers, such as Payara, WildFly and WebLogic as production environments, they preferred to deploy into and run on a light-weight Servlet container, such as Apache Tomcat, Eclipse Jetty.